 AstraZeneca recently agreed to supply 400 million doses to the US and UK after reaching a licence agreement with Oxford University for its recombinant adenovirus vaccine.

 Oxford University recently announced the start of a Phase II/III trial of the vaccine in about 10,000 adult volunteers with other late-stage trials due to begin in a number of countries around the world.

-For further information visit - University of Oxford
+Source - University of Oxford

 50% of our Covid vaccines will be for India, people won't have to buy them, govts will pay: Adar Poonawalla